wallacemplira/ganhopper/README.md

                --L1_lambda: weight on reconstruction loss term between hops in objective
                --adversarial: weight of the adversarial loss

-However, the experiments mentioned above use the default values for all hyperparameters.

 ### Dependencies
 ```
 tensorflow-gpu=1.9.0